-The IPS Assistant Director for Instruction and the Career Planning and Placement office of the University will assist students in securing internship and research positions during the academic program and full-time positions upon graduation.
+IPS Personnel and the Career Planning and Placement office of the University will assist students in securing internship and research positions during the academic program and full-time positions upon graduation.

 Research and Community Service

 The Institute has an active research and community service program which involves interested students.
 Recent projects include receipt of the 4-year Institutional Grant from the Department of Labor, a community information system grant from the Department of Health, Education and Welfare, a technical Assistance Project to support economic and community development on Seattle's Southwest Capitol Hill, and the design of an evaluation system for an employment and training program consolidation project in Tacoma.